Domhoff859/DnD-Talespire/Structures/Party structures/Tresendar Manor/Expansion.md

 ### Membership in the Fellowship of Innkeepers
 - Cost: 2 gp per tenday
-- Benefit: If you intend to operate Tresendar Manor as a tavern or inn, this covers membership for the entire party and keeps you on the good side of the guilds of Phandalin.
+- Benefit: If you intend to operate Tresendar Manor as a tavern or inn, this covers membership for the entire party and keeps you on the good side of the guilds of [[Phandalin]].

 ### Additional Guild Memberships
 - Cost: 2 gp per tenday
 - Benefit: Covers membership for the entire party in an additional guild that governs a business or trade you may be engaged in, such as the Vintners’, Distillers’, and Brewers’ Guild, Council of Musicians, Instrument-makers, and Choristers, Watchful Order of Magists and Protectors, Surveyors’, Map-, and Chart-makers’ Guild, or Most Careful Order of Skilled Smiths and Metalforgers.
-See the “Phandalin: Dragon Heist, Character Creation” document on the Character Creation page for an expanded list of guilds.
+See the “[[Phandalin]]: Dragon Heist, Character Creation” document on the Character Creation page for an expanded list of guilds.
 This can be taken once for each additional guild.

 ---
 ## Manor Services and Upgrades